-How to Stay Warm while Backcountry Skiing
+How to Stay Warm Enough or Cool Enough While Backcountry Skiing

 If you are like me, and you get cold easily, then I am here to share with you my top tips for staying warm while backcountry adventure.
 As a mountain guide and wife of a professional mountain guide, I’ve spent a lot of time in the backcountry.
 Whether enjoying the backcountry for myself or for a guided backcountry ski trip, how to layer for skiing is important.